Ordina-JTech/fordintysa-ci/homepage/html/homepage.md

     _ The repository for released versions is OK, but **snapshot** versions have a separate repo_
   - Select **libs-snapshot** as the _Resolution snapshots repository_.

-<small>Artifactory is installed on your virtual build server, but if the plugin for it is not activated you won't see it in action.
+<small>Artifactory is installed on your virtual build server, but as long as the plugin for it is not activated on a build item you won't see it in action.
-Artifactory will intercept all requests that would normally go to the Maven Central repository, and act as a caching mirror.<br/><br>
-You might really need this if the project has dependencies with artefacts that are developed in-house and so are not available in the Maven Central repository.
-There can be multiple build servers, so it makes sense to let these all fetch their dependencies from a central in-house location.
-Such as Artifactory.</small>
+We'll discuss Artifactory in depth later on.
+For now it's sufficient to know that Artifactory serves as a private Maven repository, both for fetching artifacts not yet present in the local Maven repository, and for publishing the artifacts Jenkins has produced.</small>

 ## ![jenkins-logo](images/jenkins.png) <span>Configure Build Item &mdash; Pre Steps</span>

 This speaks for itself: you can specify some extra work to be done before the actual build is done.
-Not needed here....
+Not needed here, but please look what kind of actions you can add.

-But do observe this: as you're scrolling down that quite large page, the tab selection in the top menu does change accordingly.
+_And do observe this: as you're scrolling down that quite large page, the tab selection in the top menu does change accordingly.
-So you can do both: scroll up & down or select a tab.
+So you can navigate in the configuration page both ways: scroll up & down or select a tab at the top._

 ## ![jenkins-logo](images/jenkins.png) <span>Configure Build Item &mdash; Build (_Bouwpoging_)</span>